 On top of that, I see him daily on campus and I am almost so close to telling him as a way of hurting him (he has a new woman now).
 Does pregnancy entail madness?
 I am really very confused.
 Do I tell him?
 I am not sure if I have any feelings other than hatred for him now.

-It sounds like your relationship with your ex did not end on the best terms, so it makes sense that you feel conflicted about whether or not to tell him about your pregnancy.
-To help you decide when and if you want to let him know, it might be helpful to reflect on your own feelings about the pregnancy and his potential reactions.
-For example, do you want his input about how to move forward with your pregnancy, or do you want to make up your own mind about abortion, adoption, or parenting?
+It sounds like your relationship with your ex did not end on the best terms, so it’s no wonder that you feel conflicted about whether to tell him about your pregnancy.
+To help you decide if and when you want to let him know, it might be helpful to reflect on your own feelings about the pregnancy and his potential reactions.
+For example, do you want his input about how to move forward with your pregnancy, or do you want to make up your own mind about termination, adoption, or parenting?
 Do you think he would want to know that you're pregnant, no matter the outcome, or would he prefer to stay in the dark?
 Taking into account both of your feelings may help you decide how much information to disclose.
-You may decide that your pregnancy is a personal issue that you don't want to share with your ex, and that's completely fine.
-Perhaps you imagine that telling him will leave both of you worse off, and it's better to keep your distance.
+You may decide that your pregnancy is a personal issue and that you don't want to share with your ex — and that's completely fine.
+Perhaps you imagine that telling him will leave both of you worse off and that it's better to keep your distance.

 After pondering a bit, you may feel ready to tell him about your pregnancy.
-As you mentioned, it's possible that he will think you got pregnant on purpose as a means to keep your relationship going, or he may surprise you by feeling happy, worried, or disinterested.
+As you mentioned, it's possible that he will think you got pregnant on purpose as a means to keep your relationship going.
+Alternatively, he may surprise you by feeling happy, worried, or disinterested.
 There's no way to predict how he will react, but playing out different scenarios may help you prepare to disclose your news.
 What would be the best possible reaction from your ex?
 The worst?
 The most likely?
 Next, think about how you'd like to share the news with him.
-Do you want to meet in person and get his feedback, or would you feel more comfortable talking to him on the phone or writing a letter?
-When you talk, you may want to explain how you want him to be involved with the pregnancy.
-For example, you might want to ask him to visit a health clinic with you to learn more about pregnancy options, or you may want to tell him that you want space and don't expect him to be involved.
+Do you want to meet in-person and get his feedback, or would you feel more comfortable sharing the news over a phone call or in a letter?
+When you communicate, you may want to explain how you want him to be involved with the pregnancy.
+For example, you might want to ask him to visit a health clinic with you to learn more about pregnancy options.
+On the other hand, you may want to tell him that you want space and don't expect him to be involved.